-Introduction 2
+ntroduction 2

-Principle One: Service Quality 3
+Principle One: Service Quality 4

-Investors' Responsibility for Voting Decisions 4
+Investors' Responsibility for Voting Decisions 5

-Independent Research and Recommendations 4
+Independent Research and Recommendations 5

-Responsibilities to Clients 5
+Responsibilities to Clients 6

-Quality of Research 5
+Timeliness 6

-Research Methodology 6
+Proxy Voting Policy Choices: Custom, Specialty, and Benchmark Voting Policies θ

-Proxy Voting Policy Choices: Custom, Specialty, and Benchmark Voting Policies 9
+Quality of Research 12

-Client Custom Voting Policies
+Research Methodology 13

-ISS Specialty & Benchmark Voting Policies
+Underlying Clients' Direct Ownership of Votes 17

-Underlying Clients' Direct Ownership of Votes
+Global Research Team; Employee Qualification and Training 17

-Employee Qualification and Training
+ISS Global Governance Research Team 18

-Timeliness 15
+Functionalities of ProxyExchange (PX) 20

-Client Feedback & Complaints Management 15
+Client Feedback & Complaints Management 23

-Client Disclosure Facilitation 16
+Client & Supplier Understanding 23

-Principle Two: Conflicts-of-Interest Avoidance or Management 17
+Client Disclosure Facilitation 23

-Conflicts of Interest Policies
+Principle Two: Conflicts-of-Interest Avoidance or Management 25

-Codes & Related Policies 20
+Conflicts of Interest Policies 26

-Conflicts Disclosure 22
+Codes & Related Policies 28

-Policy-Based Approach Provides Consistency of Application 23
+Conflicts Disclosure 30

-Principle Three: Communications Policy 24
+Principle Three: Communications Policy 32

-Transparency into ISS' Processes 24
+Transparency into ISS' Processes 32

-Dialogue with Issuers, Shareholder Proposal Proponents & Other Stakeholders 25
+Dialogue with Issuers, Shareholder Proposal Proponents & Other Stakeholders 33

-Pre-Publication Review and Data Verification Mechanisms 27
+Pre-Publication Review and Data Verification Mechanisms 35

-Factual Errors & Complaints, Feedback Management 28
+Factual Errors & Complaints, Feedback Management 36

-Engagement with Media 29
+Engagement with Media 37

-Appendix
+Appendix 39

-Institutional Shareholder Services (ISS) is pleased to submit the following Compliance Statement to the Best Practices Principles for Providers of Shareholder Voting Research & Analysis 2019 ("The Principles" or "BPP") for the 12 months ending 31 December 2023.
+Institutional Shareholder Services (ISS) is pleased to submit the following Compliance Statement to the Best Practices Principles for Providers of Shareholder Voting Research & Analysis 2019 ("the Principles" or "BPP") for the 12 months ending 31 December 2024.1

-The BPP consists of a set of principles and accompanying guidance ("Guidance") that describe a code of conduct for providers of shareholder voting research and analysis.
+The BPP is widely viewed as a credible and robust self-monitoring mechanism which promotes improved transparency of, and confidence in, the shareholder voting research and advice industry.
+The BPP consist of a set of principles and accompanying guidance ("Guidance") that describe a code of conduct for providers of shareholder voting research and analysis.
 The Principles are designed to facilitate transparency and assist BPP signatories' conduct in discharging their responsibilities towards their clients.
 The Principles are the result of a thorough review process by the Best Practice Principles Group ("BPPG") which referred to the latest updated stewardship codes globally, the requirements of the revised EU Shareholder Rights Directive II ("SRD II") and the ESMA 2015 Follow-Up Report on the Development of the Best Practice Principles for Providers of Shareholder Voting Research and Analysis ("2015 ESMA Follow-Up Report").
 They were developed with input from investors, issuers, and other stakeholders gathered during a public consultation by the BPPG (completed in December 2017) and follow a review by the BPP Review Committee chaired by an independent review chair.
 The 2019 Principles replaced the original 2014 Principles.
+BPP signatories' compliance statements are reviewed by the BPP Oversight Committee (the "BPP OC").
+As the BPP OC's 2024 annual report concluded, all signatories continue to be compliant with the BPP and have made material improvements to their reporting in addition to engaging with the BPP OC Chair.

-As recognized by The Principles, irrespective of the services used by investors to support their ownership and voting activities, the ultimate responsibility to monitor their investments and make voting decisions lies with each investor.
+As recognized by the Principles, irrespective of the services used by investors to support their ownership and voting activities, the ultimate responsibility to monitor their investments and make voting decisions lies with each investor.
 The use of third-party services such as those provided by ISS does not shift this responsibility.
 Accordingly, the services are designed to assist institutional investors in exercising their shareholder rights in accordance with their proxy voting policies, and in implementing those decisions.